I'la al-Sunan: Version

 This book has undergone several revisions and editions.
 The original work was published in eighteen volumes, with the first eleven volumes printed in Thana Bhawan, and volumes XII to XVIII published in Karachi.
 A subsequent edition was published in Karachi, which included corrections, numbered hadiths, and topic headings on each page.
 In 1997, a revised version was released by Muhammad al-'Azazi, spanning 22 volumes and published by Dar Kotob al-Ilmiyah.
 Furthermore, Taqi Usmani published an updated edition, comprising 19 volumes and featuring explanatory notes.
 One version of the book, called Jami al-Hadith al-Ahkam contains only the text of the narrations and the author's brief evaluations of them.
 This edition includes more than 6100 hadiths in the text section of the work.

 Reception

-The book has garnered significant acclaim from a wide range of esteemed scholars.
 Ashraf Ali Thanwi, Zafar Ahmad Usmani's mentor, hailed Usmani as the Imaam Muhammad of this era and a fountainhead of religious knowledge.
 Thanwi held the view that the book alone was a remarkable achievement for the madrassa of Thana Bhawan.
-Muhammad Zahid al-Kawthari was deeply impressed by the author's meticulous research and unbiased approach towards other mazaahib, lauding the book as an exceptional compilation.
+Muhammad Zahid al-Kawthari was impressed by the author's research and approach towards other mazaahib.
 Abd al-Fattah Abu Ghudda described the book as an immensely beneficial encyclopedic work, particularly relevant in response to the emergence of the Ahl al-Hadith movement in India.
-The scholars recognize the author's extensive knowledge and research in hadith and fiqh, and they hail the book as a valuable contribution to Islamic scholarship.